vic-ma/howtodismantle.github.io/_posts/2024-10-17-I-O-Lets-go-Understanding-the-Advantech-WISE-4012-module-and-use-Peakboard-to-do-some-magic-with-it.md

 ![image](/assets/2024-10-17/040.png)

-## Mastering MQTT access
+## MQTT access

-The next screenshot shows how to configure the MQTT data source on the Peakboard side.
-The incoming message is a JSON file, and we use a data path to access the information inside the JSON.
+Here's what the incoming JSON looks like:

 {% highlight json %}
 {